AntonKhorev/osm-note-viewer/README.md

 Alternative tools:

 - [ResultMaps/osm-notes](https://resultmaps.neis-one.org/osm-notes): has note webpages and feeds for countries.
 Notes are presented in a table without a map.

+### Get notes from a list of note ids

+Ids can be provided either directly as comma/space-separated list of numbers or in a HTML/XML file with a CSS selector specified to find them.
+There's a shortcut for extracting ids from [ResultMaps/osm-notes](https://resultmaps.neis-one.org/osm-notes) feeds.

 ## Integration with other apps and services